 An August overview article in the Wall Street Journal does a very good job of laying out all the recent studies.
 As mentioned above, it is impressive that our handmade masks perform so well.
 One particularly interesting note from the article states, “For an added benefit, rubbing the outer layer of the mask with a latex glove before donning it creates static electricity—which Stanford researchers believe can better prevent virus particles from passing from the mouth to outside of the mask.”

 We developed this resource article as a central collection point for links to free patterns and other information for making Masks, Scrub Caps, and Gowns.
 The article debuted on 03/23/20, and we’ve updated it frequently since then and will continue to do so, adding new tutorials and resources as we come across them.

 Demands are different in various areas, so please continue to posts your comments below with tips, suggestions, and local needs/news from your city/town/state/country.
 Let us know if there are particular requests from local healthcare professionals, what you’ve heard regarding the best materials and tutorials to use, where the donation collections points are, etc. Together we can make a difference.

-Below are eleven recommended face mask static tutorials, including our own No Sew mask
+Below are twelve recommended face mask static tutorials, including our own No Sew mask

 A few notes about fit from Scientific American: A DIY mask should fit without gaps and fully cover your nose and mouth.
 The most comfortable option is for the mask to be tucked under the chin.
 Take special care to ensure a snug fit across the bridge of the nose.
 If your mask doesn’t have a flexible wire built in, you may be able to fashion one from a pipe cleaner, a tie from a coffee bag or even recycle the flexible wire from a used paper mask.
 If the mask is on correctly, air should pass through it rather than around it.